Top 5 Highest Paid Medical Assistant Specialties

 5. Ophthalmology Medical Assistant

-They assist in basic eye exams, help patients to find the right eyeglasses, and support ophthalmology professionals with general medical assisting tasks.
+They assist in basic eye exams, help patients find the right eyeglasses, and support ophthalmology professionals with general medical assisting tasks.

 Top Paying States for Medical Assistants in the U.S.A.

-BLS’s research shows that there are five states in the country that have a higher than average medical assistant salary as a general rule, which are the following:
+BLS’s research shows that there are five states in the country that have a higher-than-average medical assistant salary as a general rule, which are the following:

 Cities also have a great impact on the highest average salaries.
 These are three curious statistics that aspiring medical assistants should also look into:

-- The city with the highest average annual pay is Vallejo-Fairfield, California, with $58,670 per year.
+1. The city with the highest average annual pay is Vallejo-Fairfield, California, with $62,050 per year.

-- New Mexico is the state with the highest concentration of jobs and location quotients in the country.
+3. New Mexico is the state with the highest concentration of jobs and location quotients in the country.

-Wrapping Up: Top Highest Paid Medical Assistant Specialties in 2023
+Wrapping Up: Top Highest Paid Medical Assistant Specialties in 2024

 Medical assistants' salaries are heavily decided by locations, specialties, industries, and tasks.